CCerrer/CCerrer/README.md

 computer science student and future billionaire.

 I'm currently stuying to be a fullstack developer.
-Learning a new thing every day and creating things I'll get there 🤩
+By learning a new thing every day and creating things I'll get there 🤩

 If you have time what about take a look at my new projects and give me some feedback?
 I would really appreciate 🤖